Charlie-Walsh/milestone-1/README.md

 * Links were tested after deployment.
 One was linked to the wrong html file.
 That has been ammended and now links to the correct file.

+* All code has been validated in the respective W3C validators.

 ## Bugs